BadassBison/Shell-Scripts/README.md

 # Bash Scripts

 This is a directory to store Bash Scripts.
-To use this directory effectively, make sure to update your PATH with the location of this diretory.
+To use this directory effectively, make sure to update your PATH with the location of this directory.
 If you are unsure how to update your PATH, follow the steps below

 1. In terminal, `cd` into the directory